ONLINE STUDY ROSES

 SELECTING THE RIGHT ROSE

 Choose roses of a form or shape that is proportionate to your garden.
 Small gardens will usually only accommodate smaller roses; but larger gardens can accommodate all sizes and forms.
-Climbers can be grown against a wall, over a pergola or arch; or used to create a tunnelled walk.
+Climbers can be grown against a wall, over a pergola or arch; or used to create a tunneled walk.
 Weepers or standards make good features in the centre (or the back) of a garden bed, with lower forms in the foreground.

 For humid climates choose those varieties known to have high disease resistance.